jalberse/shimmer/README.md

 # Shimmer

-Shimmer is a physically based rendering system based on the ray tracing algorithm.
+Shimmer is a physically based, spectral rendering system based on the ray tracing algorithm.
 It is currently under development.

 ## Example Scenes